 Travel Insurance.
 You have the option to arrange your own travel insurance, or you can contact us for a quote.

 Where are we trekking?

-In the shaded area of the map in the Simpson Desert, the world's largest parallel sand ridge desert
+In the shaded area of the map in the Simpson Desert, Queensland.
+The Simpson is the world's largest parallel sand ridge desert